klojang4j/klojang-templates/README.md

 ## Escaping

 _Klojang Templates_ is, in fact, not tied to any particular output format.
-However, it does provide some extra help in case you are working with HTML templates.
-This happens through so-called _variable groups_, which will be covered in greater detail later on.
+However, it does provide some extra help in case you are writing HTML templates.

 ```html
 <!-- hello.html -->